 Sliced red velvet cake with cream cheese frosting on a scalloped edge dessert plate with red plaid background | All Images © Beyond the Butter®

-This fantastic single layer red velvet cake recipe joins my other 2 singles—chocolate and carrot.
-It's paired with a perfectly sweetened small batch cream cheese frosting that's equally as good!
+Joining my single layer cake recipes is this fantastic single layer red velvet cake.
+It’s paired with a perfectly sweetened small batch of cream cheese frosting that’s equally as good!

 The star ingredients in this cake recipe, which give it that super moist texture, are buttermilk and vegetable oil.
-And the light and tender texture comes from the cake flour and small amount of white vinegar.
+And the light, tender texture comes from the cake flour and a small amount of white vinegar.
 It also has a hint of chocolate with some food coloring mixed in to give it that classic red color.

 It is so moist and rich and perfect for the holidays, Valentine’s Day, or whenever the mood strikes!